jaikishanagarwal/constitutionproject-1/AboutTheProject.md

 # About the Project

+### Objective of the project
+- This project was set up to  analyse the constitutions of all 194 countries using digital tools to ascertain whether there is a connection between the rights promised to every citizen of a country and the collective propserity of the country.
+- An unintended objective derived from our primary analysis was comparing the Economist's Democracy Index and correlating the nature of a constitution with the score on the index.

 ### Mission Statement
 Using digital tools, The Constitutions Project aims to understand formal government guidelines better and their impact on different social, political and economic performance of various countries.
 Juxtaposing language, texts, social norms, political culture and economics, our objective is to understand the interplay of these factors.
 We wish to use our research outcomes to promote best practices or models that promote just, equitable societies, and enrich our intellectual environment.